Bernie Sanders 2026: Will He Run for Senate Again?

 The 2028 Complication

-Progressive activists have urged Sanders to run for Senate regardless of 2028 plans, arguing that his presence in the Senate as Ranking Member during Trump's second term is more consequential than any presidential campaign.
+Progressive activists have urged Sanders to run for Senate regardless of 2028 plans, arguing that his presence in the Senate as Ranking Member during Trump\'s approval is more consequential than any presidential campaign.
 His committee hearings on corporate greed, pharmaceutical pricing, and income inequality have generated millions of views on social media and represent the most effective progressive counter-messaging available to the Senate minority.

 Vermont's Political Landscape